OBESITY HEALTH RISKS, POTENTIAL CAUSES AND LIFESTYLE CONSIDERATIONS

 The Anti-Exercise Hypothesis: Are Humans Evolved to Frequent the Gym?

-It’s true that leading a sedentary lifestyle is a risk factor for obesity and for just about all other Western lifestyle diseases.
-This has led to the need to implement physical activity in order to counteract the effects of modern living, such as going for a daily jog around the block or frequenting the gym.
-However, many modern methods for exercising are likely to be in conflict with the ways in which the human body is adapted to engage in physical activity.
-Professor Daniel Lieberman is currently exploring this hypothesis and makes a few relevant points that bust modern myths about exercise.
+It’s true that leading a sedentary lifestyle is a risk factor for obesity and for just about all other common lifestyle diseases.
+This has led to the need to incorporate physical activity in order to counteract the effects of modern living, such as going for a daily jog around the block or frequenting the gym.
+However, many modern methods for exercising are likely to conflict with the ways in which the human body has adapted to engage in physical activity.
+Professor Daniel Lieberman, a Paleoanthropologist and Professor in the Department of Human Evolutionary Biology at Harvard University recognized for his research on the evolution of the human head and body, is currently exploring this hypothesis and makes a few relevant points that bust modern myths about exercise.

 Modern day gym gadgets, such as treadmills and other equipment, are frequently associated with injury, as is over-repetition and over-exertion.
 The latter is also frequently associated with dehydration, muscle cramps and stiffness, increased bodily stress, chemical release and overall, a peak in inflammation.
 By contrast, sports, games, physical hobbies and movement-oriented social events are less often associated with over-exertion and are usually far more enjoyable.
-Lieberman elaborates on this point by highlighting how it is a myth that aging need stop people from participating in enjoyable physical activity that is likely to be of benefit.
+Lieberman elaborates on this point by highlighting the myth that aging necessitates that people refrain from participating in enjoyable physical activity that can be beneficial.

-Something people should realize about burning fat and building muscle is that it is a process of increased energy metabolism, increased cellular destruction and increased cellular growth.
+Some facts that people should realize about burning fat and building muscle is that it is a process of increased energy metabolism, increased cellular destruction and increased cellular growth.
 This is why incorporating regular physical activity into one’s life is important, as well as why it could be detrimental if not balanced.
 Having an under-functioning immune system or lacking the nutritional resources to manage the exertion is more likely to contribute towards an unhealthy weight profile via increasing inflammation.
-In this respect, binge exercising or over-exertion are as unhealthy as not exercising at all.
+In this respect, binge exercising or overexertion are as unhealthy as not exercising at all.

 Challenging the Concept of Calories